Langtang Valley TrekLangtang Valley Trek

 Ready to trek to the Langtang Valley and create memories of a lifetime?
 Get in touch with Mountain Eco Trails today!
 Send us an inquiry or book now to secure your spot for the upcoming trekking season.

-Our friendly team will help you with all preparations – from permits to gear checklists and any questions you have.
-We can also customize the itinerary to fit your schedule or interests (want an extra day for Tamang Heritage Trail?
+Our friendly team will assist you with all preparations – from permits to gear checklists and answer any questions you may have.
+We can also customize the itinerary to fit your schedule or interests (want an extra day for the Tamang Heritage Trail?
 We can add it!
 Prefer a shorter trek?
 We can arrange that too).

 Book with confidence – with Mountain Eco Trails, you’re not just buying a trek package, you’re joining a family that looks out for you from the moment you arrive in Nepal.
 We commit to making your Langtang trek safe, enjoyable, and truly unforgettable.
 The mountains are calling – answer that call today!